IuryAlves/crc-diagram/README.rst

 3. `Installing <installing_>`__

-CRCDiagram is a generator of Class Responsibility Collaboration diagrams in python (more languages will be available soon) using `DOT language`_.
+crc-diagram is a generator of Class Responsibility Collaboration diagrams in python (more languages will be available soon) using `DOT language`_.

 .. _DOT language: http://www.graphviz.org/doc/info/lang.html